 Create a new menu for re-opening that’s composed only of your Stars and your Puzzles — basically, the items that are relatively cheap to make and easy to love.
 Make sure to update your website to share menu changes with prospective and existing customers.

-Then, you can start communicating with vendors about what you’ll need when you come back.
+Then, you can start communicating with vendors about how your needs have changed.

-If you feel like you never have time to plan or update anything in your restaurant, now's your opportunity.
-Keep your eyes focused on the future, and plan ahead to make your comeback as impactful and profitable as it can be.
-For more resources around how to help your restaurant, your community, and your staff right now, check out this resource.
+If you feel like you never have time to change or update anything in your restaurant, now's your opportunity.
+Keep your staff’s happiness at the top of your priority list, and keep your eyes focused on the future to make your comeback as impactful and profitable as it can be.